 The time limit, or statute of limitations is three years for most personal injury cases in New York.
-This means that you are required, by law, to file a lawsuit or personal injury claim within three years after the injury occurred.
+This means that you or your loved one are required, by law, to file a lawsuit or personal injury claim within three years after the injury occurred.
 However, it is always best to verify the statute of limitations for your specific case early on.

-We understand that this can be a stressful and emotionally straining time, so if you have any questions or concerns, do not hesitate to contact us.
+We understand that this can be a stressful and emotionally straining time, so if you have any questions or concerns, do not hesitate to contact us about anything related to personal injury law.
 We will help you figure out the deadline for your specific case and help you through the process, from start to end.

 Who Can Be Held Liable for a Personal Injury in Westchester County?